tonyreina/CRISPResso/README.md

 ---
 **NOTE**

 [CRISPResso2](https://github.com/pinellolab/crispresso2) is the updated, improved version of this project.
-The purpose of this fork is to update the old code to work in Python 3+.
+The purpose of this fork is to update the old code to work in Python 3+ (tested with Python 3.10.5).

 ---